Graduate Advising

 • Student may formally request up to two leave of absences.

-• Students may be able to waive foundation courses if equivalent courses have been completed with a grade of B or better within the past five years.
+• Students may be able to waive courses if equivalent courses have been completed with a grade of B or better within the past five years.
 Speak with your advisor for details.

 Books may be purchased at the bookstore or online.
 You will need the full course and section number.